classflow/cya-git/README.md

 the commit message will be checked for a valid Jira issue key prefix.
 If not found, the commit will be aborted.

+### Removal

+To remove cya-git checks from a project, run `cya-git -r` in the project's root.

 ## TODO
 * Figure out how to make hook wait for user prompts.